This guide provides a basic overview of trade marks and covers the basics of selecting a trade mark and registering it in the United Kingdom.

 Trade marks are registered by the intellectual property offices of individual countries, or specific groups of countries, such as the European Union, and only protect the trade mark in those particular countries (i.e. United Kingdom trade mark registration would not provide any protection for a trade mark outside the United Kingdom).
 Accordingly, for any trade marks that are going to be used outside the United Kingdom, it is important to consider protecting the trade mark internationally, and in particular to ensure that the trade mark is also protected in any important markets outside the United Kingdom.

-For information about protecting a trade mark outside the United Kingdom, please see our Basic Guide
+For information about protecting a trade mark outside the United Kingdom, please see our guide to overseas trade marks.

 What is the process for registering a trade mark in the United Kingdom?